Healed People Heal Structures & Heal Others

 To centre Liberation, Decolonial justice and systemic change to heal Systems, Structures and People.

-To uplift and protect marginalised identities from microaggressions and the insidious layers of organisational racism(s) that led me to experience the following illnesses and dis-ease when I was working in academia:
+To uplift and protect marginalised identities from microaggressions that led me to experience illnesses and dis-ease when I was working in academia.
+Quantitative and Qualitative research I did shows that my experiences were not unique: https://open.substack.com/pub/naomibaudelairesmith/p/dont-touch-my-hair-in-the-library?r=g8oxg&utm_medium=ios

 Continuous, Ongoing Learning